Black History Month at 100: Culture, Belonging, and Mental Health

 Moving Forward Together

-As Black History Month marks its 100th year, we recommit ourselves to advancing environments where Black students and other young people of color can feel affirmed, supported, and empowered.
+As Black History Month marks its 100th year, we recommit ourselves to advancing environments where Black students and other young people can feel affirmed, supported, and empowered.

 At The Steve Fund, we will continue to: